bbarcesaj125/imgdb/README.md

 from the datasets that are stored on the user's computer.
 This makes the application more reliable as opposed to scraping for example.

-These datasets are updated on a weekly basis by default.
-However, you can always change the update frequency by using the `--freq` option as documented above.
+These datasets are automatically updated on a weekly basis by default.
+However, you can always change the automatic update frequency by using the `--freq` option as documented above.
 In most cases, you don't really need to update them very frequently.
 A `weekly` or even a `bi-weekly` update interval should suffice.

-To use the application, you also need a Google API key as well as an IMDb custom search ID.
+To use the application, you also need a Google API key as well as an IMDb custom search engine ID.
 You can refer to the relevant [Google documentation](https://cloud.google.com/docs/authentication/api-keys) for more information on how to get and use an API key.
-For creating an IMDb custom search engine, you can refer to this [link](https://developers.google.com/custom-search/docs/tutorial/creatingcse).
+For creating an IMDb custom search engine (Google), you can refer to this [link](https://developers.google.com/custom-search/docs/tutorial/creatingcse).

-Once you have set up the application properly, you can invoke it like so:
+Once you have the application set up properly, you can invoke it like so:

     imgdb --mov "The Dark Knight" -de